DIET & SUPPLEMENTS

 Supplements to aid recovery & maintain health

-Just like humans, there are natural supplements that can assist our hounds with pain and support their health and mitigate their chances of developing, or worsening, back problems.
+Just like humans, natural supplements can assist our hounds with pain relief, support their overall health, and help reduce the risk of developing or worsening back problems.

 Although IVDD can limit your Dachshund, combining natural supplements with a well-balanced diet can aid healing & recovery.